eclab/flow/README.md

 4. Double-click on flow.jar to launch Flow.

+5. See **Running from the command line** below for more glitch-free options.

 #### Note

 Flow makes heavy use of Java preferences.
 There is a longstanding Java/Windows bug which breaks Java preferences and will cause Flow to be unable to make any of your preferences persistent.
-In Java 11 the bug should be fixed, but if it's not, please let us know.
+As of Java 11 the bug should be fixed, but if it's not, please let us know.

 ### Installation and Running on Linux

-Flow should work fine if you have installed at least *Java 8*.
+Flow should work fine if you have installed at least *Java 20*.

-1. Install at least Java 8 (openjdk).
+1. Install at least Java 20 (openjdk).

 2. Download Flow's jar file, called [flow.jar](https://cs.gmu.edu/~eclab/projects/flow/flow.jar).